 RRP: £282.50 (UK) / €330 (EU) | Weight (per boot): 700g / 1lb 8.7oz | Materials: Suede and mesh uppers, Gore-Tex membrane lining, Vibram Alpin Rigid outsole | Compatibility: Four-season B1-B2 | Colors: Grey & Orange / Ochre & Petrol

-The Meindl Air Revolution 4.1 is an altogether mode modern alternative, though.
+The Meindl Air Revolution 4.1 is a gear all-rounder.
 Rather than being full-grain leather, the uppers are made from suede leather and mesh, with a Gore-Tex lining.
 This saves considerable weight while also making for a more breathable construction.
 In fact, Meindl have put a lot of thought into keeping your feet cool in these boots.
 They employ the brand’s Air Revolution technology, with a clever dual-layer tongue that incorporates ventilation channels to circulate cool air into the boot and pump out warm, moist air.
 The idea is to keep your feet drier and more comfortable across a wider temperature range.

 Despite the hillwalking-focused design, however, they still boast many of the features associated with mountaineering boots.
 This includes lacing that extends almost to the toe, a wraparound rand, a Vibram Alpin Rigid outsole and a midsole with a PU wedge and integrated heel welt.
 This means the boot isn’t quite as stiff as those with a full-length or three-quarter length shank but is still suitable for occasional crampon use.
 Thanks to that heel welt it is even compatible with a C2 crampon.